Singular open book structures from real mappings: Constructing more examples with nonisolated singularities

 \section{Constructing more examples with nonisolated singularities}

-\subsection{Condition $\overline{M(\psi)\m V} \cap V = \{ 0\}$ and Thom regularity condition}
+\subsection{Condition \eqref{eq:main} and Thom regularity condition}

-It is well-known that, if $V = \psi^{-1}(0)$ may be endowed with a stratification $\cS$ such that in a sufficiently small ball $B_{\epsilon}$, the pair $(B_{\epsilon}\setminus V, S)$ satisfies Thom's condition (a$_\psi$), for all $S\in \cS $, then the stratified transversality of $V$ to all small enough spheres implies the transversality of the spheres to the nearby fibres in some neighbourhood $\cN$ of $V\m \{ 0\}$.
-This transversality is equivalent to the condition $\overline{M(\psi)\m V} \cap V = \{ 0\}$ and we may repeat the argument in the first part of the proof of Theorem \ref{t:milnor} to conclude to the existence of the tube fibration (\ref{eq:tube}).
-This well-known observation\footnote{see for instance \cite[Theorem 1.3]{PS} or \cite[\S 5]{dST0}.} may be traced back at least to \cite{HL}\footnote{see also Hironaka \cite{Hi} and \cite{Le-Oslo}.}, where it is shown that in case of holomorphic function germs $f: (\bC^n, 0) \to (\bC,0)$, the Thom (a$_f$) condition is satisfied\footnote{Hamm and L\^e attribute this result to F. Pham.} along the strata of $V= f^{-1}(0) \supset \Sing f$ and this implies the existence of the tube fibration (\ref{eq:tube}) due to the condition $\overline{M(f)\m V}\cap V = \{ 0\}$.
+It is well-known that if $V = \psi^{-1}(0)$ may be endowed with a stratification $\cS$ such that in a sufficiently small ball $B_{\epsilon}$ the pair $(B_{\epsilon}\setminus V, S)$ satisfies Thom's condition (a$_\psi$), for all $S\in \cS $, then the stratified transversality of $V$ to all small enough spheres implies the transversality of the spheres to the nearby fibres in some neighbourhood $\cN$ of $V\m \{ 0\}$.
+This transversality is equivalent to the condition \eqref{eq:main} and by the proof of Theorem \ref{t:isolcrt} we conclude the existence of the full tube fibration on all small enough spheres \eqref{eq:tube-sphere}.
+This well-known observation may be traced back at least to \cite{HL}\footnote{see also Hironaka \cite{Hi} and \cite{Le-Oslo}.}.

-It is conjecturally possible that the condition $\overline{M(\psi)\m V} \cap V = \{ 0\}$ does not imply Thom regularity condition.
-Let us at least point out two situations where one proves directly the weaker condition $\overline{M(\psi)\m V} \cap V = \{ 0\}$.
-One of them is contained in the proof of \cite[Lemma 51]{oka2} in the setting of mixed functions $f$, where Oka shows the existence of a tube fibration for a special class of mappings, namely the ``super strongly non-degenerate mixed functions''.
-This is a quite strong condition which allows Oka to prove in \cite[Theorem 52]{oka2} the existence of Milnor fibration on spheres (by extending Milnor's method) and its equivalence to the tube fibration, hence the existence, in our terminology, of an open book structure with singular binding induced by the mapping $\frac{f}{\| f\| }$.
+It is conjecturally possible that the condition \eqref{eq:main} does not imply the Thom (a$_\psi$)-regularity, but we could not find an example yet.
+Let us at least point out two situations where one proves directly the weaker condition \eqref{eq:main}.
+One of them is contained in the proof of \cite[Lemma 51]{oka2} in the setting of mixed functions $f$, where Oka shows the existence of a full tube fibration for a special class of mappings, namely the ``super strongly non-degenerate mixed functions''.
+This is a condition which allows Oka to prove in \cite[Theorem 52]{oka2} the existence of the Milnor fibration on spheres (by extending Milnor's method) and its equivalence to the tube fibration.
+Altogether these properties yield, in our terminology, an open book structure with singular binding induced by the mapping $\frac{f}{| f| }$.

-Another example of computation is the following one, where the mapping in not a mixed function, hence different from all the precedingly mentioned situations of \cite[Theorem 52]{oka2} or of Theorem \ref{t:homogen}.
+Another example of computation is the following one, where the mapping is not a mixed function, hence this is different from all the previously mentioned situations of \cite[Theorem 52]{oka2} or of Theorem \ref{t:homogen}.

 \begin{example} Let $f :\mathbb{R}^{3}\rightarrow\mathbb{R}^{2}$, $f(x,y,z)=(y^{4}-z^{2}x^{2}-x^{4},xy)$.
 Then $V(f)$ is the real line $\{(x,y,z)\in\mathbb{R}^{3}\mid x=y=0\}$ and $\Sing f=V(f)$.